Book III - OF TINY THREADS: STORIES ABOUT AMERICAN MARRIAGE

 An ethnographic account of 11 couples (and 1 thruple!), THREADS pulls back the curtain on human romantic relationships.
 What's the state of marriage today--and where is it headed?

-Proceeds benefit C2 Change, a nonprofit marital and family counseling center.
+Proceeds benefit Kaleidoscope Counseling, a low-cost marital and family counseling center.

 BOOK II - WHISPERS: HEALING & TRIUMPH AFTER SEXUAL ASSAULT